-- not be receiving an income support pension or benefit or a Department of Veterans' Affairs service pension or income support supplement, and - be of age pension age, and - be living permanently in Australia and be: - an Australian citizen, or - a holder of a permanent visa, or - New Zealand citizen who arrived on a New Zealand passport. - available to newly arrived migrants after 104 weeks in Australia as an Australian resident or Special Category Visa holder (some exemptions may apply). - must be in Australia to retain card, or temporarily absent for not more than 13 weeks. - have an annual adjusted income of less than \$50,000 for singles; \$80,000 for couples (combined income); and \$100,000 combined for couples separated by illness, respite care or prison.
+- not be receiving an income support pension or benefit or a Department of Veterans' Affairs service pension or income support supplement, and - · be of age pension age, and - be living permanently in Australia and be: - an Australian citizen, or - a holder of a permanent visa, or - a holder of a special category visa (New Zealand citizen who arrived on a New Zealand passport) - available to newly arrived migrants after 104 weeks in Australia as an Australian resident or Special Category Visa holder (some exemptions may apply) - must be in Australia to retain card, or temporarily absent for not more than six weeks - have an annual adjusted income of less than \$50,000 for singles; \$80,000 for couples (combined income); and \$100,000 combined for couples who are separated (for example, by illness or respite care).
 An amount of \$639.60 per year is added for each dependent child.
 There is no assets test.